syuja/ucsc/docs/Commands.md

   - `docker run -d -P --name web training/webapp python app.py`
 Can use `inspect`, `ps`, `rm` and `stop` to see the name.

-- `docker network -ls`: lists the networks for the container
+- `docker network ls`: lists the networks for the container
 - 2 networks drivers `bridge` and `overlay`: `bridge` limited to single host with multiple containers;
 - `docker network inspect <bridge>`: can be used to find the container's IP address
 - `docker network disconnect <network> <container>`: disconnects container, can never disconnect bridge